 Local democracy in action

 Ward Forums used to be a regular opportunity to meet your local councillors and air any concerns you may have about local services - from schools to street sweeping, road signs to recycling.
-All residents are welcome to attend.
-Click here for profiles of our three councillors - Nigel Sumner, Greg Stafford and Fabio Conti.
-Forum is unfortunately no longer supported by Ealing Council and did not have a budget in 2021.
-Future meetings are likely to follow an informal model but are a useful way of raising issues with our local representatives.
-Updated 21 Dec 2021
+Our three councillors are Greg Stafford, Fabio Conti and Athena Zissimos.
+Forum is unfortunately no longer supported by Ealing Council and does not have a budget in 2022.
+Future meetings are likely to follow an informal model but we will try to publicise them so anyone can attend or suggest issues to raise.
+Updated 25 June 2021

-The planning application for replacement windows on all blocks of flats on the Estate was submitted to Ealing Council in April 2018 and had still not finally been decided at the time of writing.
+A planning application for replacement windows on all blocks of flats on the Estate was submitted to Ealing Council in April 2018 and had still not finally been decided at the time of writing.
 New efforts were under way in mid-2022 to agree an acceptable design with the Council’s planning officers.
 Click here for full details of the application on the Council website.
 Updated 25 June 2022

 In common with other organisations, HHGERA reviewed its data protection policy in light of new legislation that came into force on 25 May 2018.
 An outline of our approach was agreed at the Annual General Meeting on 19 April and can be found at www.hhgera.com/data-protection, along with the Association's formal Data Privacy Notice.
 24 May 2018